 \section{Cat$^1$-Hom-Leibniz-Rinehart algebra}

-In this section, we introduct the Cat$^1$-Hom-Leibniz-Rinehart algebra.
+In this section, we introduce the concept of Cat$^1$-Hom-Leibniz-Rinehart algebras.
 We prove that there is a category equivalence between the category of crossed modules of Hom-Leibniz-Rinehart algebras and the category of cat$^1$-Hom-Leibniz-Rinehart algebras.

 \begin{definition} A cat$^1$-Hom-Leibniz-Rinehart algebra $\C=(i;s,t:\P\to\L)$ has source Hom-Leibniz-Rinehart algebra $(\P,[\cdot,\cdot]_\P,\alpha_\P)$, range Hom-Leibniz-Rinehart algebra $(\L,[\cdot,\cdot]_\L,\alpha_\L)$, and two homomorphisms $s,t:\P\to\L$ and an embedding $i:\L\to\P$ satisfying the following conditions: \begin{enumerate} \item[(Cat1)] $s\circ i\circ t=t\circ\alpha,\ t\circ i\circ s=s\circ\alpha,$ \item[(Cat2)] $[\ker s,\ker t]=[\ker t,\ker s]=0,$ \item[(Cat3)] $t\circ\xi(fx)=\varphi(f)t\circ\xi(x),$ \item[(Cat4)] $\rho^L\circ \xi\circ s(x)(f)=0=\rho^R\circ \xi\circ s(x)(f).$ \end{enumerate} where $\ker s,\ker t$ are kernel of $s, t$ and $\xi:\L\to\P$ is a linear section of $s$: $s\circ\xi(x)=\alpha_\L(x),$ for all $x\in\L.$ \end{definition}